-- Push the piston on the hydraulic jack in again and close the pressure release screw. - Stow the jack and the rest of the vehicle tools in the vehicle again. - () You can now install the hub caps on steel wheels with wheel bolts.
-The installing procedure depends on whether the hub cap acts as a trim that covers the whole wheel, or just covers the center.

-- Wheel with hub cap: position the opening for the tire valve in the hub cap over the tire valve. - Push the edge of the hub cap with both hands against the wheel until it clicks into place.
-Make sure the hub cap retaining catches engage on the steel wheel. - Wheel with central hub cap: position the retaining lugs of the central hub cap over the wheel bolts. - Hit the middle of the hub cap to engage it on the wheel. - ► Secure the faulty wheel in the spare wheel bracket (▷ page 313). - Vehicles with Super Single tires: transport the defective rear wheel in the load area.
-The rear wheel is too large for the spare wheel bracket. - Check the tire pressure of the newly mounted wheel and adjust it if necessary.
-Observe the recommended tire pressure (> page 288). - Retighten the wheel bolts or wheel nuts to the specified tightening torque after the vehicle has been driven for 30 miles (50 km).
+- Push the piston on the hydraulic jack in again and close the pressure release screw. - ► Vehicles with all-wheel drive: turn the jack spindle clockwise as far as it will go (▷ page 263). - Stow the jack and the rest of the vehicle tools in the vehicle again. - (1) You can now install the hub caps on steel wheels with wheel bolts.
+The installing procedure depends on whether the hub cap acts as a trim that covers the whole wheel, or just covers the center. - ▶ Wheel with hub cap: position the opening for the tire valve in the hub cap over the tire valve. - Push the edge of the hub cap with both hands against the wheel until it clicks into place.
+Make sure the hub cap retaining catches engage on the steel wheel. - Wheel with central hub cap: position the retaining lugs of the central hub cap over the wheel bolts. - Hit the center of the hub cap to engage it on the wheel. - ► Secure the faulty wheel in the spare wheel bracket (▷ page 269). - Vehicles with Super Single tires: transport the defective rear wheel in the load area.
+The rear wheel is too large for the spare wheel bracket. - ► Check the tire pressure of the newly mounted wheel and adjust it if necessary.
+Observe the recommended tire pressure (▷ page 246). - Retighten the wheel bolts or wheel nuts to the specified tightening torque after the vehicle has been driven for 30 miles (50 km).

-When using a wheel/spare wheel with a new or newly painted wheel rim, have the wheel bolts/nuts retightened again after approximately 600 to 3,000 miles (1,000 to 5,000 km).
-Observe the specified tightening torque.

-• Vehicles with the tire pressure monitor system: all mounted wheels must be equipped with functioning sensors.
+When using a wheel or spare wheel with a new or newly painted wheel rim, have the wheel bolts or nuts retightened again after approximately 600 to 3,000 miles (1,000 to 5,000 km).
+Observe the specified tightening torque. • Vehicles with the tire pressure monitor system: all mounted wheels must be equipped with functioning sensors.